lnharvin/Election_Analysis/README.md

 ## Summary
 The analysis of the election data show that:
 - A total of 369,711 votes were cast
+- The county with the largest votes was Denver with 306,055 (82.8%) votes cast.
 - The candidates were:

     1 - Diana DeGette